rarible/ethereum-openapi/README.md

 You are welcome to [suggest features](https://github.com/rarible/protocol/discussions) and [report bugs found](https://github.com/rarible/protocol/issues)!

+## Contributing

+The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests" (PRs).
+This facilitates social contribution, easy testing, and peer review.

+See more information on [CONTRIBUTING.md](https://github.com/rarible/protocol/blob/main/CONTRIBUTING.md).

 ## License

 Rarible Ethereum Protocol OpenAPI (with generated clients) is available under [MIT License](LICENSE).